• Project

 • Worker

-Our mission includes walking with people as they discover God’s purpose for their lives and as they grow in relationship with Jesus.
-We partner with a Christian non-profit focusing on the prevention of childhood sexual abuse and the development of a local Christian retreat center.
+Michael and Nancy walk with people as they discover God’s purpose for their lives and grow in relationship with Jesus.
+They partner with a Christian non-profit focusing on the prevention of childhood sexual abuse and the development of a local Christian retreat center.

 Donations may be sent to Old Road Mennonite Church, 5795 Old Philadelphia Pike, Gap, PA 17527, along with a note designating it for Nancy and Michael Hostetter.